Vertically-Integrated and Scalable Cannabis Operations

 Additionally, Heritage has acquired an additional 100 acres of farmland near Clearwater, Ontario, which gives PhyeinMed the potential to culminate a growing capacity of 3 million square feet.

 PhyeinMed has also signed a wholesale agreement with Canopy Growth Corporation (TSX:WEED;NYSE:CGC), a world-leading diversified cannabis and hemp company, offering distinct brands and curated cannabis varieties in dried, oil and softgel capsule forms.
-PhyeinMed will supply cannabis and cannabis products for the recreational and medical marketplace through Canopy’s various sales channels and through TweedMainsStreet.com for a period of three years.
+PhyeinMed will supply cannabis and cannabis products for the recreational and medical marketplace through Canopy’s various sales channels and through TweedMainStreet.com for a period of three years.

-As part of their vertically-integrated model, Heritage will be establishing their own retail presence throughout Canada and the globe.
+As part of their vertically-integrated model, Heritage will be establishing its own retail presence throughout Canada and the globe.
 The company has applied for brandable retail locations in Alberta, and will apply in Ontario and British Columbia when available.

 In April 2018, Heritage signed an agreement with GLE Brands Inc., a branding company representing the Cheech’s Private Stash, iconic Hollywood actor and stand-up comedian Cheech Marin’s cannabis brand.
 For an initial two-year period, Heritage will have the exclusive right to use Cheech’s Private Stash cannabis and cannabis-related products throughout Canada.
 Heritage also retains the right to export Cheech’s Private Stash branded products to other countries once the appropriate licenses are obtained.